monitoringartist/dockbix-agent-xxl/README.md

 All reported issues, which are not really issues, but requests for support will be closed with reference to this README section.

+# Known issues

-Known issue: a systems with recent kernel (4.8.4 and above) might have a problem to start agent properly (issue in the docker logs: `terminated with signal 11`).
+- a systems with recent kernel (4.8.4 and above) might have a problem to start Dockbix agent properly (issue in the docker logs: `terminated with signal 11`)

 # Author